turingschool/curriculum-site/module3/projects/viewing_party_api/index.md

 We **highly suggest** you set up your deployment before completing any endpoints!
 Then, throughout the project, you can deploy changes and be able to more effectively troubleshoot deployment issues.

+## Tips for Navigating TMDB Documentation

+When you're on the "Getting Started" page linked above, and have already signed up for your API key:
+- Click the "Finding Data" Section on the left-side navigation bar
+- Check out both the `/search` and `/discover` sections and the endpoints available there.
+For top-rated movies, you *don't* need to do any logic with movie scores.
+There is an endpoint that is perfect for this use case.
+Hint: check the `Movie Lists` section on nav bar once you're on the page with all the endpoints.

 ## Technical Requirements

 The Technical Requirements for this project can be found [here](./requirements)